New Hampshire

 - Selling personal data

-- Profiling that risks unfair treatment or significant effects
+- Profiling that risks unfair treatment, financial harm, or similarly significant effects

 - Processing sensitive data

-Assessments must weigh the benefits of the processing against potential risks to consumers.
-The Attorney General may request these assessments during investigations, though they remain confidential and exempt from public records requests.
+Assessments must weigh the benefits of the processing against potential risks.
+The Attorney General may request assessments during investigations, but they remain confidential and exempt from public records requests.

-New Hampshire has also joined the bipartisan Consortium of Privacy Regulators, a national group of state regulators that collaborates on data privacy enforcement while each state maintains independent authority.
+New Hampshire has also joined the bipartisan Consortium of Privacy Regulators, a national group of state AGs that collaborate on data privacy enforcement while each state maintains independent authority.

-- January 1, 2025 through December 31, 2025: The Attorney General must issue a notice of violation and provide a 60-day cure period before bringing an enforcement action.
+- January 1, 2025 through December 31, 2025: The Attorney General was required to issue a notice of violation and provide a 60-day cure period before bringing any enforcement action, if the AG determined a cure was possible.

-- January 1, 2026 onward: The mandatory cure period expires.
-The Attorney General has discretion on whether to offer a cure opportunity based on factors including the number of violations, the size and complexity of the business, the likelihood of public injury, and whether the violation resulted from human or technical error.
+- January 1, 2026 onward: The mandatory cure period has expired.
+The AG now has discretion on whether to offer a cure opportunity, weighing factors including the number of violations, the size and complexity of the business, the nature and extent of processing activities, the likelihood of injury to the public, and whether the violation resulted from human or technical error.

 | Penalty Type | Details |